javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/4-clear-elem/solution.md

 }
 ```

-And also there's a simpler variant:
+And also there's a simpler way to do the same:

 ```js
 function clear(elem) {